 O-1A Criteria for Startup Founders

-You’ll remember from our O-1A FAQs post, that there are eight criteria for the O-1A visa.
-The good news is you only have to meet a minimum of three criteria to qualify for the O-1A.
-What’s even better news is that if you’re a venture-backed founder, you likely already meet three criteria.
-If you also went through an accelerator, you likely meet FOUR criteria.
+You may remember from our O-1A FAQs post that there are eight criteria for the O-1A visa.
+The good news is you only have to meet three criteria to qualify for the O-1A.
+Even better news - if you’re a venture-backed founder, you likely already meet numerous criteria.

 |Criteria||You meet this criterion if…|

 |Awards||You have received an award for your work in the field or have raised venture capital|

 |Critical Employment||You have founded a venture-backed company with a distinguished reputation|

 |Press||News outlets have published articles about you|

 |Memberships||You’ve gone through an accelerator or are a member of a professional association relevant to your field|

 |High Remuneration||You have significant equity in a venture-backed company in addition to a moderately high salary|